4 Random Variables

 In the last section we computed a distribution given the data, whereas now we generate data given the distribution.

-There are many probability distributions, and the most common ones are easily accessible.
-But there are only two basic types of sample spaces: discrete (encompassing cardinal-discrete, factor-ordered, and factor-unordered data) and continuous, which lead to two types of random variables.
+There are only two basic types of sample spaces: discrete (encompassing cardinal-discrete, factor-ordered, and factor-unordered data) and continuous, which lead to two types of random variables.
+In any case, probabilities must sum up to 1.

 4.1 Discrete